C-Fu/c-fu-setup/README.md

-# c-fu-setup
+# C-Fu's Setup script
-Collection of basic pi setup - docker, portainer, etc.
+Collection of basic app setup - docker, portainer, sonarr, nextcloudpi, etc.
-Except for docker, all of the containers are cross-platform - x86 and ARM friendly!
+Except for docker, all(most) of the containers are cross-platform - x86 and ARM friendly!
 And are regularly maintained.

+**Supported architecture: x64, arm (and x86?)

 Current software list:

-- Docker | Containerize your apps
+- Docker | containerize your apps
-- Docker Compose | Easily spin up and down your containers, as well as to help ease migration
+- Docker Compose | easily spin up and down your containers, as well as to help ease migration
 - RClone | mount your cloud storage easily
 - Portainer | manage your container the pro way
 - Nginx Proxy Manager | add ssl to your DDNS url!